vmware-archive/kubeless/docs/autoscaling.md

 To do this, use the `--cpu` parameter when deploying your function.
 Please see the [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) for the format of the value that should be passed.

-## Autoscaling with custom metrics on k8s 1.7
+## Autoscaling with custom metrics

-This walkthrough will go over the step-by-step of setting up the prometheus-based custom API server on your cluster and configuring autoscaler (HPA) to use application metrics sourced from prometheus instance.
+It is possible to use custom metrics (like queries per second) to scale your functions.
+We are [looking for help](https://github.com/kubeless/kubeless/issues/647) in order to document the required steps to do so with the different Kubernetes providers for newer versions of Kubernetes.
+If you want to contribute to this guide PRs are more than welcome :).

-This walkthrough is done in [kubeadm-dind-cluster v1.7](https://github.com/Mirantis/kubeadm-dind-cluster)
+**Warning** This walkthrough is done in [kubeadm-dind-cluster v1.7](https://github.com/Mirantis/kubeadm-dind-cluster) it may not work for other versions or platforms.

 ### Cluster configuration